rhopfer/bash-prompt/README.md

 ![~/dev/bash-prompt{master} $](images/git.png)

-**Subshell.** If the current bash is running inside one of screen, tmux, script(1), chroot(1), [vcsh](https://github.com/RichiH/vcsh/), or another bash, this will be shown on the beginning of the prompt.
+**Subshell.** If the current bash is running inside one of screen, tmux, script(1), chroot(1), pipenv, [vcsh](https://github.com/RichiH/vcsh/), or another bash, this will be shown on the beginning of the prompt.
 Each of them can be ignored by putting it to the `PROMPT_IGNORE` environment variable.

 ![Subshell](images/subshell.png)